How to Use This Calculator

 Review your results

-The calculator displays six cards: BMI, Dosing Weight, Ideal Body Weight, Body Surface Area, Lean Body Mass, and % of Ideal Body Weight.
+The calculator instantly displays six result cards: BMI, Dosing Weight, Ideal Body Weight, Body Surface Area, Lean Body Mass, and % of Ideal Body Weight, alongside clinical insights and a breakdown bar.

 Example Calculation